vinaykakanuru/filestos3/README.md

 • If you see the below error then
 Error: Warning!
 Status check on the deployed lambda failed.
 A GET request to '/' yielded a 500 response code.
-(Sometime you can find SQLITE version issue.
-Use compatible Version or use AWS RDS service for DB)
+(Sometimes you can find SQLITE version issue.
+Use compatible Version or you can go with AWS RDS for DB)

 ```sh
 $ zappa tail